Business Cycle Report (September 29, 2022)

 (Sources: DOE, CIM)

 The above chart shows the seasonal pattern for crude oil inventories.
-It is clear that this year is deviating from the normal path of commercial inventory levels.
-Although it is rarely mentioned, the fact that we are not seeing the usual seasonal decline is a bearish factor for oil prices.
+Clearly, this year is deviating from the normal path of commercial inventory levels although the past months’ inventory changes are more consistent with seasonal behavior.
+We will approach the usual seasonal trough for inventories in mid-September.

 Since the SPR is being used, to some extent, as a buffer stock, we have constructed oil inventory charts incorporating both the SPR and commercial inventories.